Interstate 345

 Interstate 345 (I-345) is an unsigned 1.4 mi Auxiliary Interstate Highway in the city of Dallas within the US state of Texas.
 It is a freeway that connects I-45 (which ends at the interchange with I-30) with U.S. Highway 75 (US 75; North Central Expressway) at State Highway Spur 366 (Spur 366; Woodall Rodgers Freeway).
 Few maps actually display the road as I-345; signposts on the road show US 75 northbound, while southbound the highway is signed as I-45.
 In recent years, a debate over whether to maintain or decommission I-345 has received increased attention from several Dallas media outlets.
+TxDOT elected to maintain the freeway by lowering it below ground and removing frontage roads.

 Route description

 I-345 serves as the connection between I-45 and the North Central Expressway (US 75).
-It starts at the intersection of I-45 and I-30, passes by Downtown Dallas, and connects to US 75 at the Spur 366 junction.
+It starts at the junction of I-45 and I-30, passes by Downtown Dallas, and connects to US 75 at the Spur 366 junction.
 The entire stretch of I-345 is elevated allowing for better connections between Downtown Dallas and Deep Ellum.

 Although I-345 uses its own mileposts, the exit numbering is not consistent.
 The exit numbers on the northbound stretch count upward from the I-45 numbers (the exit for Spur 366 being labeled as exit 286A), while, on the southbound stretch, the Spur 366 exit is numbered exit 1A, followed by the exit for Ross Avenue numbered exit 285.